pintiliea/popak/README.md

 </variantList>
 ```

-Save (and exit if you wish).
+Save the changes.

 ## base.xml

-Open the file `/usr/share/X11/xkb/rules/base.xml` and repeat the modifications above.
+Do the same with `/usr/share/X11/xkb/rules/base.xml`.

-Save and exit.
+Remember to save.

 ## evdev.lst